trefx/5s-crate/0.4-DRAFT/index.md

 Pre-approved workflows could be exploited by a malicious attacker if they, the workflow engine or their tools themselves have security vulnerabilities, e.g. by using hand-crafted input parameters that by-passes command line escapes.
 Workflow executions are not guaranteed to complete in a given timescale; sufficient timeouts and resource usage restrictions SHOULD therefore be applied by the workflow engine.

-It is currently out of scope for this specification how to verify that a Trusted Workflow Run Crate was requested by the given person, or how to verify if the person has access to a particular TRE according to their Agreement policies.
+It is currently out of scope for this specification how to verify that a Five Safes RO-Crate was requested by the given person, or how to verify if the person has access to a particular TRE according to their Agreement policies.
 It is therefore RECOMMENDED that implementers check authentication and authorization of a submitted query and use strong encryption.
 Implementers SHOULD check that the `@id` and `affiliation` of the _Requesting Agent_ and _Responsible Project_ corresponds to the authentication, and MAY inject/overwrite client-submitted data.

-Malicious clients submitting a Trusted Workflow Run Crate may have included additional entities, properties and types, which may cause security concerns in an implementation.
+Malicious clients submitting a Five Safes RO-Crate may have included additional entities, properties and types, which may cause security concerns in an implementation.
 Implementers SHOULD sanity check inputs, including ensuring that all paths are relative within the bag or absolute URIs, and MUST remove references to any client-submitted _AssessAction_s, as these could be used to bypass the TRE compliance process.

 Malicious clients MAY attempt to reference URLs or IP addresses that are only accessible within a TRE.
 Implementers MUST perform any URL downloads (such as Workflow RO-Crates or container images) in a way that does not access the secured TRE network, e.g. from a _Demilitarized Zone_ (DMZ) with a network firewall restricting access to the TRE, or through a proxying repository controlled by TRE administrators.

-As an executed Trusted Workflow Run Crate may be intended for publishing (possibly following an embargo period), it SHOULD NOT include sensitive data or security tokens within the metadata file or the BagIt archive (e.g. in configuration or log files); TREs SHOULD verify this in the [Disclosure Phase](#disclosure-phase).
+As an executed Five Safes RO-Crate may be intended for publishing (possibly following an embargo period), it SHOULD NOT include sensitive data or security tokens within the metadata file or the BagIt archive (e.g. in configuration or log files); TREs SHOULD verify this in the [Disclosure Phase](#disclosure-phase).
 It is RECOMMENDED to use keychain services or time-limited security access tokens that can be assured to be expired before the Crate is published.

 The crate MAY include references (e.g. S3 URIs) to sensitive data, in which case the implementation and executed workflow SHOULD protect against divulging sensitive information (directly or indirectly) in the _File_ identifiers, use UUID v5 hashing [[RFC4122](https://doi.org/10.17487/rfc4122)]  to hide sensitive identifiers.
 **Note:** predicable identifiers like `patient-456` would still be vulnerable in such hashing due to iteration attacks.